 - New Zealand reports emissions from landfill gas, sewage waste gas, sludge gas (derived from cattle effluent at the Tirau dairy processing facility) and commercial biogas use.
-Before 2013, New Zealand only reported emissions from landfill gas, sewage waste gas and commercial biogas use. - New Zealand's gas biomass emissions are estimates based on electricity generation data (some of which are also estimated).
+Before 2013, New Zealand only reported emissions from landfill gas, sewage waste gas and commercial biogas use. - New Zealand's gas biomass emissions are estimated based on electricity generation data (some of which are also estimated).
 No direct data are available on gas biomass emissions from landfills or sewage treatment facilities.
 See below for details of the estimation methodology of landfill gas and sewage waste gas.

-- Gas biomass is also thought to be used by some local government councils; however, MBIE has no information on this use.
-At some point, information was collected, but the small quantities and materially insignificant emissions mean that MBIE has not focused on collecting these data for many years.
-A standing estimate (unchanged) has been included since 2006, but the source of this number is unknown.
-Emissions continue to be reported in this category to ensure no under-reporting occurs, given there is anecdotally some use outside of electricity generation and industry. - No information is collected on flared gas biomass. - The only gas biomass direct-use data that have been collected are for the Tirau dairy processing facility (and only one data point, which has been used for all years where it is believed the plant has emitted).
+- Gas biomass is known to be used by some local government councils.
+However, exploratory data collected in the past have indicated that such use only involves small quantities and produces insignificant emissions.
+Given this, MBIE has not focused on improving its methodology.
+As it is aware of some use, it continues to report a standard estimate introduced in 2006 to ensure there is no under-reporting. - No information is collected on flared gas biomass. - The only gas biomass direct-use data that have been collected are for the Tirau dairy processing facility (and only one data point, which has been used for all years where it is believed the plant has produced emissions).